robidev/open_scada_dms/README.md

 Each object can be viewed or hidden at a certain zoom level. use `z_min` and `z_max` to define the zoom level the object should be visible/hidden. the zoom level can be viewed in the url bar as part of the coordinate hash.

 ## Editing alarms
 TODO

+## Add dataprovider
+Dataproviders can be added, modified or removed. modifying the IP will always create a new dataprovider. the IFS and type defines the dataprovider front-end to be used

 # General architecture